awsdocs/aws-freertos-docs/doc_source/freertos-prereqs.md

    To find your AWS account number, in the upper\-right corner of the AWS Management Console, choose **My Account**\.
 Your account ID is displayed under **Account Settings**\.

-   To find the AWS Region for your AWS account, open a command prompt window and enter the following command:
+   To find the AWS Region for your AWS account, use the AWS Command Line Interface\.
+To install the AWS CLI, follow the instructions in the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
+After you install the AWS CLI, open a command prompt window and enter the following command:

    ```
-   AWS IoT describe-endpoint
+   aws iot describe-endpoint
    ```

    The output should look like this: